YuruJing/Power_BI_Portfolio/README.md

 # Power_BI_Portfolio
-Here are collections of Power BI projects or case study.
+Here are collections of projects or case study for Power BI.

 1. Analyzing Customer Churn in Power BI